Enabling a safe and friendly environment for youth at risk to access sexual and reproductive health and substance abuse services across lebanon

 Through this project, more than 20 local and international organizations all over Lebanon will be trained on information on SRH and SA, and how to identify youth at risk of SA and other risky behaviors.
 Working with youth is a very delicate matter that requires certain skills.

 The second component of the project is piloting an outreach activity targeting youth most at risk on the streets of Beirut and Mount Lebanon (BML).
 Even though SIDC has been outreaching through individual visits and its mobile unit to youth and adults in BML, this is the first time SIDC and UNICEF partner on implementing such an activity with this population.
 Youth as young as 12 and 13 years old are being reached to prevent them from harmful acts and infections.

-Outreach has begun for a month now.
+Outreach has begun 1 year ago.
 There are around 9 areas that the outreach team is being able to visit in total (Bourj Hammoud/Nabaa, Sin El Fil, Sed El Bouchrieh, Jdeideh/Byakout/Zalka/Jal El Dib, and Furn El Chebbak).
 Each area, or group of areas, is visited once a week.
 The outreach mobile unit team consists of a social worker or nurse, two peer educators, a driver, and an outreach coordinator.
 Around eight youth are reached with each field visit.
 During each visit, HIV and hepatitis B and C tests are done, free of charge and with complete anonymity and confidentiality.
 Also, harm reduction kits are distributed to injecting drug users when necessary.
 All youth are receiving awareness about SRH, SA and risky behaviors, with IEC material being distributed.
 For cases that require follow-up services, the youth are referred to our Harm Reduction and Treatment Center – Escale, or other service centers depending on the case.
 The outreach activity is proving to be a great success and an alarming need, not just in BML, but in all areas of Lebanon.